Bitdefender vs ESET: side-by-side comparison

 Which is better: ESET or Bitdefender?

-Bitdefender is a better antivirus than ESET.
-That’s because it’s cheaper, easier to use, and offers more extra features for overall security.
+Bitdefender is a better antivirus than ESET based on our in-house tests.
+It’s cheaper, easier to use, and offers more extra features for overall security.

 ESET vs Bitdefender: which antivirus offers more features?

 Bitdefender offers more features than ESET.
-While the latter covers only the essentials, Bitdefender provides plenty of additional features like anti-tracker and performance optimization tools.
+While ESET covers only the essentials, Bitdefender provides plenty of additional features like anti-tracking and performance optimization tools.

 Does Bitdefender remove malware?